 In 1992, Nick Faldo was named the European Tour Player of the Year.

-Nick Faldo's Open Championship win in 1992 was achieved after John Cook made mistakes in the closing two holes.
+Nick Faldo's Open Championship win in 1992 was after mistakes in the closing two holes by John Cook.

-In July 1993, Faldo won the Carroll's Irish Open for an unprecedented third time in a row after a playoff with José María Olazábal.
+In July 1993, Faldo won the Carroll's Irish Open for a third consecutive time after a playoff with José María Olazábal.

 In 1993, Nick Faldo carded a round of 63 at Royal St George's during the Open Championship.